camunda/camunda-docs/versioned_docs/version-8.0/reference/dependencies.md

 Find an up-to-date list of third-party libraries used and their license terms in the [THIRD_PARTY_NOTICES](https://github.com/camunda/connectors-bundle/blob/main/THIRD_PARTY_NOTICES), located in the root of the source code repository.

-Find up-to-date lists for the individual Connectors in the `THIRD_PARTY_NOTICES` in their respective directories in the [source code repository](https://github.com/camunda/connectors-bundle/tree/main/connectors).

 </TabItem>

 </Tabs>